 Top 10: What to Do in Istanbul

 First time visiting Istanbul?
 This bustling city has an incredible amount to offer, with a rich heritage of history and culture, as well as its fair share of modernity.
 For travellers, narrowing down exactly where to go can be a daunting task.
-Today with Civitatis, we’re offering our top 10 things to do in the City of the World’s Desire, including the unmissable major landmarks, as well as some lesser-known secrets off of the beaten track!
+Whether you want to explore the wonder of the old neighbourhoods of Galata or Krakoy, eat some traditional doner, or have a more relaxing holiday at a hammam—we’ve got you covered.
+Today at Civitatis, we’re offering our top 10 things to do in the City of the World’s Desire, including the unmissable major landmarks, as well as some lesser-known secrets off of the beaten track!
 Gidelim (Let’s go)!

 Perhaps the most important item on an Istanbul travel itinerary is a visit to the world-famous Blue Mosque (officially the Sultan Ahmed Mosque).
-Built in 1617, the building’s staggering architecture and interior design make it one of the most iconic Ottoman landmarks.
+Constructed in 1617, the remarkable structure and its interior artistry render it one of the most famous Ottoman sites.
 Its now iconic nickname of the ‘Blue Mosque’ derives from the stunning blue tiles adorning its expansive interior.
+While your there, you might come across the ‘wishing column’, a column with a small hole on it.
+Legend has it that if you stick your thumb into this hole and it gets wet, your wish will come true!

 Hagia Sofia in Istanbul as seen from across the water, with a clear sky in the background.